 Video-making or film-making is not just about visuals.
 We, as humans, have more senses than just our eyes.
 A good video/film captures the attention of multiple senses at once.
 Using sound and music to entice the hearing senses of an audience is probably the best passive way to grab attention.

-Using appropriate and good quality sound effects is critical to the success of a video.
+Using appropriate and good-quality sound effects is critical to the success of a video.
 By capturing the attention of more than one human sense, you can be sure that your audience is completely engrossed in the video.
-Especially with visuals taking on the next level with ultra clarity, sounds effects to go along with these attention-grabbing visuals will make grabbing attention look easier than it is.
+Especially with visuals taking on the next level with ultra clarity, sound effects to go along with these attention-grabbing visuals will make grabbing attention look easier than it is.

 3. Cutaways Or Inserts